NBISweden/EMBLmyGFF3/README.md

 GFF3 to EMBL convertion script
 ==============================

 Software to convert GFF3 and fasta to legal EMBL format suitable for ENA submission.

 Based on documentation from http://www.insdc.org/files/feature_table.html, http://www.ebi.ac.uk/ena/WebFeat/ and ftp://ftp.ebi.ac.uk/pub/databases/embl/doc/usrman.txt.

 The output can be validated using the ENA flat file validator distributed by EMBL.
 Please visit http://www.ebi.ac.uk/ena/software/flat-file-validator and/or https://github.com/enasequence/sequencetools for more information.

+## FOREWORD

+**The software translate GFF3+FASTA to EMBL format** To get a valid EMBL flat file suitable for submission you have to check that all mandatory metadata are correct,  where necessary fill the information needed to be sure that the software is aware about all information needed.

+####**/!\/!\/!\ In order to submit an embl file to [ENA](http://www.ebi.ac.uk/ena) you will need a project ID provided by EMBL.
+Please visit the [EMBL web site](http://www.ebi.ac.uk/ena/support/genome-submission-faq) to learn how to obtain a project ID.
+The project ID must be provided to the software through the -a or --accession in order to get a valid embl file for submission !**

 ## VERSION
 **GFF2EMBL.1.0.0**